stl88083365/unraid-nvidia-vgpu-driver/README.md

 # Unraid Nvidia vGPU Driver plugin

+- Able big brother can alsCurrent version support: 6.11.5 6.12.0-rc5

+- Support unraid docker video decoding and virtual machine add vgpu at the same time, 10 and 20 series common card unlock.

-- Able big brother can also help to perfect this plug-in.
+- Able big brother can also help to perfect this plug-in.o help to perfect this plug-in.

 - If you have any questions, you can join the QQ group: 263813094

 - This is the repository for the Unraid Nvidia vGPU Driver plugin.

 - 1.Install 'user scripts' in the unraid app store
 - 2.Create a new run script.
 (Name customization)
 - 3.Newly created script content